 Myth #4: Bilingual employees will be able to translate that for us…

-Bilingual employees are a great addition to the team but if they haven’t been hired as an internal translator, asking them to translate or review text might not be the best idea, as it is not technically what they are qualified to do.
-As it’s a side job, the attention and care needed might go astray.
-A more serious misconception associated with this approach is that just because someone speaks additional languages, they have the expertise and knowledge to translate, and that’s just not the case and could lead to quite disastrous consequences.
+Bilingual employees are a great addition to the team, but if they haven’t been hired as an internal translator, asking them to translate or review text might not be the best idea, as it is not technically what they are qualified to do.
+A serious misconception associated with this approach is that just because someone speaks additional languages, they have the expertise and knowledge to translate, and that’s just not the case and could lead to quite disastrous consequences.
 By the same token, anybody who can read and write should, in theory, be able to write a book, but in reality that is not the case.
-To be able to provide a professional translation, which many consider to be a work of art, you’ll need years of practice, a degree in translation or similar qualification, in-depth knowledge of CAT tools (what are CAT tools?) and much more.
+To be able to provide a professional translation, which many consider to be a work of art, you’ll need years of practice, a degree in translation or a similar qualification, in-depth knowledge of CAT tools (what are CAT tools?) and much more.

-Myth #10: Higher price always means higher quality
+Myth #10: Higher prices always mean higher quality